List of Trailer Park Boys characters: Conky

 Conky is a ventriloquist puppet that Bubbles received from a family member who used him in vaudeville times.
 Bubbles treats Conky as a trusted friend, but bestows him with a caustic, annoying, and domineering personality.
 Conky tends to insult people, especially Ricky; his utterances even shock Bubbles himself.

 Jim Lahey

 James "Jim" Lahey (played by John Dunsworth) is the supervisor of Sunnyvale Trailer Park.
 In his youth, Lahey was an idealistic police officer, but since his wrongful dismissal as a result of a prank by Julian, Ricky, and Bubbles on Halloween 1977, he degenerated into a bitter alcoholic.
 Still, he has devoted himself to making Sunnyvale a better place to live, accompanied by his devoted assistant Randy.
 Even in his most incoherent moments, Lahey maintains an extreme affinity for the trailer park and all of its residents except Ricky.
+In spite of all that, he remains devoted to liquor as he tells everyone to "Trust the Liquor" while making claims about the existence of "Shit-Hawks" present.

 Randy

 Randall, commonly referred to as Randy and Bobandy (pronounced: BOW-bandy) (played by Patrick Roach), is Jim Lahey's devoted assistant trailer park supervisor.
 Their relationship began in 1997 when Lahey's then-wife Barbara found Randy turning tricks for cheeseburgers while calling himself "Smokey" and wearing a cowboy hat.
 Out of her Christian charity, she invited him to stay with them for a time.

 It is revealed in the sixth season that Randy is bisexual; he had been maintaining a sexual relationship with Lahey, but also becomes sexually attracted to Sarah and Lucy, the latter apparently being pregnant by him.
 Randy and the boys were schoolyard chums and, though he usually sides with Lahey against them, he also demonstrates some lingering thread of friendship toward them.
 Randy will sometimes seek the Boys' assistance whenever Lahey goes overboard with his antics.
 He almost never wears a shirt, citing that he is allergic to fabric and will get rashes.
 However, Randy will wear a shirt under very rare circumstances, and only when he has no choice but to wear one.
 One example includes the second-season episode "Never Trust a Man with No Shirt On," when Randy wears a shirt to conceal his radio while eavesdropping on the Boys to gather information on their grow-op.
 He also wears very tight white pants, which he removes when preparing to engage in a physical fight.